Collections

 Importantly, this national resource is available to the research community for the screening of extracts and the isolation of bioactive natural products.

-However, despite the success of natural products in drug discovery, compatibility issues that make extracts challenging for liquid handling systems, extended timelines that complicate natural product-based drug discovery efforts and the presence of pan-assay interfering compounds have reduced enthusiasm for the high-throughput screening (HTS) of crude natural product extract libraries in targeted assay systems.
+However, despite the success of natural products in drug discovery, there has been reduced enthusiasm for the high-throughput screening (HTS) of crude natural product extract libraries in targeted assay systems.
+These problems include compatibility issues that make extracts challenging for liquid handling systems, extended timelines that complicate natural product-based drug discovery efforts, and the presence of pan-assay interfering compounds.
 Read more >

 National Cancer Institute (NCI) Program for Natural Products Discovery: Rapid Isolation and Identification of Biologically Active Natural Products from the NCI Prefractionated Library